Buying an investment property is a great plan for wealth creation and semi-passive income for your future.

 Come to your own conclusion, but hopefully this example shows the factors you should consider.

-Step 4a: Decide if a home equity line or loan is better than cash-out
+Step 4: Decide if a home equity line or loan is better than cash-out

 If you have a very low rate on your primary residence currently, say 3-4%, consider a home equity line of credit (HELOC) or home equity loan.

-And home equity lines and loans come with much lower closing costs than a full cash-out refi.
+And home equity lines and loans come with much lower closing costs than do cash-out refis.

 If you only need $25,000-$75,000, a HELOC is likely better, depending on your current first mortgage balance and rate.

 In this case, it’s probably better to leave your first mortgage alone and get a HELOC or home equity loan.
-Unless rates drop significantly from current levels (7-7.5% in late 2022), a 2nd mortgage will likely pencil out better.
+Unless rates drop significantly from current levels (6.5-7.5% in early 2024), a 2nd mortgage will likely pencil out better.

 If you’ve determined that taking cash out to buy an investment property makes sense, the next step is to get the cash-out refinance on your home.